cea-hpc/modules/MIGRATING.rst

         HINT: the following module must be loaded first: bar/4.5

-In addition, foreground ``load``, ``unload``, ``switch`` and ``restore`` actions (ie. asked on the command-line) now report a summary of the additional load and unload evaluations that were eventually triggered in the process:
+In addition, foreground ``load``, ``unload``, ``switch`` and ``restore`` actions (i.e., asked on the command-line) now report a summary of the additional load and unload evaluations that were eventually triggered in the process: